atoughman/code-type-webapp/README.md

 # CODE-TYPE-WEBAPP

-## The Aim of the this webapp to provide a platform for students which can help them increase their <strike>Typing</strike> CODING speed.
+## The Aim of the this webapp to provide a platform for coders which can help them increase their <strike>Typing</strike> CODING speed.

 To start the webapp, you can run: